wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

        }
       ```

-### Payment information/ status retrieval related requests
+### Payment information/status retrieval related requests

 !!! note
     All the following endpoints need a user access token to retrieve payment information.